-- (a) Receivables resulting from sale of properties: Customer credit risk is managed by requiring customers to pay advances before transfer of ownership, thereby substantially eliminating the Company's credit risk in this respect. - (b) Receivables resulting from other than sale of properties: Credit risk related to such receivables is per managed as Company's established policy, procedures and control.
-Outstanding customer receivables are regularly monitored. impairment analysis performed at each reporting date on an individual basis for major receivables.
+- (a) Receivables resulting from sale of properties: Customer credit risk is managed by requiring customers to pay advances before transfer of ownership, thereby substantially eliminating the Company's credit risk in this respect. - (b) Receivables resulting from other than sale of properties: Credit risk related to such receivables is managed as per Company's established policy, procedures and control.
+Outstanding customer receivables are regularly monitored.
+The impairment analysis is performed at each reporting date on an individual basis for major receivables.
 The Company does not hold collateral as security.
 The Company's credit period generally ranges from 30 to 90 days. - (c) Credit risk on cash and cash equivalents is limited as the Company generally invests deposit with banks which have high credit ratings.

-3. Liquidity risk
+3. Liquidity Risk